srdtrk/cw-ica-controller/e2e/Readme.md

 ## About the tests

-The tests are currently run on wasmd `v0.40.2` and ibc-go's simd `main` which implements json encoding for interchain accounts module.
-The json encoding feature has not yet been backported to any release versions of ibc-go yet, so we are using the `main` branch.
+The tests are currently run on wasmd `v0.40.2` and ibc-go `v7.3.0`'s simd which implements json encoding feature for the interchain accounts module.